isabellatea/TShirtStore/README.md

 # T-Shirt Store Website
-Practice Project to create a T-Shirt Store.

 ## Summary
+Practice Project to create a T-Shirt Store Website.
 Provided are bare bones setup of HTML/CSS/JS(jQuery) files.
 Follow the **Challenges** list to practice your web development skills.
 After which, be creative and put your own spin on the styling! :)

 ## Directory
 - **index.html** - homepage